Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

-With chicken poached to perfection and rice cooked in chicken broth and aromatic pandan leaves, itโ€™s truly a feast for the senses.
+A pilgrimage site for Hainanese Chicken Rice enthusiasts, Tian Tian, located at the iconic Maxwell Road Hawker Centre, is a testament to Singapore’s love affair with this dish.
+With chicken poached to perfection and rice cooked in chicken broth and aromatic pandan leaves, it’s truly a feast for the senses.
 Best visited during lunch hours, but be prepared for a queue.

 Complement your meal with their homemade chili and ginger sauces.
 These condiments add a spicy and tangy element, taking the dish to another level.